Praise for Wonderworld

 “This beautiful memoir is beyond cool.
 A voyage both erudite and affecting.”

-—Junot Díaz, author of This Is How You Lose Her
+—Junot Díaz, Pulitzer Prize-winning author of The Brief Wondrous Life of Oscar Wao and This Is How You Lose Her

 “As generous as it is smart, as intimate as it is grand, as illuminating as it is dark.
 With grace and guts, Justin Hocking dares to go where few men have gone before: not only out to sea, but also into the depths of the human heart.”